 The Scottish Pelagic Processors Association (SPPA) was established in 1976 (under its former name as the Herring Buyers Association) following the set up of Scottish Producer Organisations, with the aim of supporting and representing buyers and processors of pelagic species.

 The SPPA is a founding member of the Scottish Pelagic Sustainability Group (SPSG).
-Through SPSG the Scottish industry has obtained certification from the Marine Stewardship Council (MSC) on all its herring fisheries.
+Through SPSG the Scottish industry has obtained certification from the Marine Stewardship Council (MSC) for North Sea herring.